ayushlingayat/GFG-160/README.md

 - **Comprehensive Solutions**: Includes multiple approaches like brute force, optimized, and best-case implementations.
 - **My Language of Choice**: Mainly solved using **Java**.
 - **Explanation**: Each problem includes comments in the code for better understanding.

-# 📚 GFG160: Master Data Structures and Algorithms in 160 Days

-This repository contains my journey through the **GFG160** syllabus, designed to master Data Structures and Algorithms in 160 days.
-Each topic is broken down into manageable sections with daily goals.

----

 ## 🗂️ Detailed Syllabus